 The days are getting shorter, the air is getting colder, and suddenly we’re staring down the barrel of a long winter – (sigh).
 We’re not the only ones who struggle with the onslaught of winter – houseplants are challenged too!
-Our winters offer less than ideal growing conditions, so to keep your plant babies healthy and happy, you need to adjust your plant care routine.
-Here’s how!
+Our winters offer less than ideal growing conditions, so to keep your plant babies healthy and happy, you need to adjust your winter plant care routine for healthy houseplants.
+Here’s how:

 Change Your Watering Routine

 Indoor plants need far less water during the winter than they do the rest of the year.
 Let’s translate that into human terms.
 In the summertime you go for walks, bike rides, and play outside – you’re active and therefore you’re thirsty!
 Plants experience the same thing.
 In the spring and summer, they’re actively growing, so they’re thirsty and need more water to thrive.
 But once the cold weather arrives, they’re activity and growth rate significantly slows down.
 So until late February, adjust your watering routine by watering less frequently and with less water.
 This will also reduce chances of having fungus gnats in your soil as they thrive and lay eggs in moist soil.